Dwight Peck's low-res photos

 So this really is a P5, after all.

-I have not the slightest notion what "P5" on a farm building might mean, but we'll file this one under "P5" anyway, to be safe.
+I have no notion what "P5" on a farm building might mean, but we'll file this one under "P5" anyway, to be safe.
 "P5" presumably has some secret meaning, but it's probably Masonic and needn't concern us here.

 5 April 2009